RexJaeschke/user-documentation/guides/hack/02-generics/01-intro.md

 as a `mixed` type and do `instanceof()` checks, which means that inserting a `string` into a box of `int` would not raise a typechecker error, but would only be discovered at runtime.

+The *arity* of a generic type or method is the number of type parameters declared for that type or method.
+As such, class `Vector` has arity 1.
+The Hack library generic container class `Map` implements an ordered, dictionary-style collection.
+This type has arity 2, and utilizes a key type and a value type, so the type `Map<int, Employee>`, for example, could be used to represent a group of Employee objects indexed by an integer employee number.